SourceFlow

 Face Card

-Work can be stressful, more so for people suffering with mental health issues.
-In order to have a happy and productive workforce, it is vital that employers prioritise the wellbeing of their employees by raising awareness and promoting positive mental health in the workplace.
+In this blog, we discuss 3 ways employers can take action and support their team's mental wellbeing.
+Work can be stressful, more so for people suffering with their mental health.
+For a happy and productive workforce, it is vital that companies prioritise the wellbeing of their employees by raising awareness and creating an environment that supports their mental health.

 Importance of culture